unofficial-mirror/jiri/README.md

 ```
 jiri update # fetch update that includes feature A
 git checkout feature-B
-jiri cl cleanup feature-A
+git rebase -i origin/master # if u see commit from A, delete it and then rebase
-git merge master # merge feature A into feature B branch
+properly
-jiri cl upload # send new patch set for feature B
+jiri upload # send new patch set for feature B
 ```
 The CL for feature B can now be submitted.

 This process can be extended for more than 2 CLs.
 You must keep two things in mind:
-* always create the dependent feature branch with `jiri cl new` from the parent feature branch, and
+* always create the dependent feature branch from the parent feature branch, and
-* after a parent feature has been submitted, cleanup the parent feature branch with `jiri cl cleanup`, and merge master into all dependent CLs and upload new patch sets.
+* after a parent feature has been submitted, rebase feature-B onto origin/master

 ## FAQ